 Types of Stocks Below 100

-Several types of stocks below 100 can categorize based on their characteristics and investment potential.
+Several types of stocks under Rs 100 can categorize based on their characteristics and investment potential.
 Here are some common types of stocks under 100:

 - Blue-Chip Stocks: These are stocks of well-established companies with a track record of stable earnings and a long history of dividend payments.
 Many consider Blue-chip stocks to be reliable investments, often with lower volatility and less risk than other types of stocks.
 However, they may also have lower growth potential compared to other types of stocks.